apache/nuttx/arch/README.txt

     A work in progress.
     STATUS:  Stalled for the moment.

-arch/pjrc-8051
+arch/pjrc-8051 - 8051/52 microcontrollers
     8051 Microcontroller.
 This port is not quite ready for prime time.

-arch/z16
+arch/z16 - ZiLOG 16-bit processors
+    This directory holds related, 16-bit architectures from ZiLOG.
+At present, this includes the following subdirectories:

+    arch/z16/include and arch/z16/common
+        Common microcontroller logic.

+    arch/z16/include/z16f and arch/z16/src/z16f
         ZiLOG z16f Microcontroller.
         STATUS: Released in nuttx-0.3.7.
 Fully functional other than issues addressed in ${TOPDIR}/TODO.

-arch/z80
+arch/z80 - ZiLOG 8-bit microcontrollers
+    This directory holds related, 8-bit architectures from ZiLOG.
+At present, this includes the following subdirectories:

+    arch/z80/include and arch/z80/common
+        Common microcontroller logic.

+    arch/z80/include/z80 and arch/z80/src/z80
-    ZiLOG z80 Microcontroller.
+        Classic ZiLOG z80 Microcontroller.
         STATUS: Functional with no known defects.
 There are still several OS features that have not yet been tested (e.g., networking).

+    arch/z80/include/z8 and arch/z80/src/z8
+        ZiLOG Z8Encore!
+Microcontroller
+        This is a work in progress.

 The following architecture directories are deprecated.
 They have been replaced by the logic in arm/arm and will deleted at some point in the